IbakonFerba/UnityPackages/Scripts/Utility/README.md

 - `TransformExtensions`: Extension Methods for Transform and RectTransform.
 (Interpolation, SetAnchoredSize, FindDeepChildren)
 Everything in this class is in the namespace `FK.Utility`

 - `MathExtensionMethods`: Extensions for math operations on math types.
-(Remapping of numbers) Everything in this class is in the namespace `FK.Utility.MathExtensions`
+(Remapping of numbers, formatting of numbers) Everything in this class is in the namespace `FK.Utility.MathExtensions`